db0/Android-Netrunner-OCTGN/scripts/_Autoscripts_legend.md

 #### -byMe / -byOpponent

-Used as a requirement by -Targeted.
+Used as a requirement by many functions and modulators

+* with "-Targeted".
 It checks to see who the owner of the targeted card must be.
+* with atTurnStart, atJackOut, atRunStart etc, it check to see if the controller of the card on a table has to be the same or opposing as the player who's turn/run is ending.
+For example, it's used in a PAD campaign, so that the opponent does not gain credits at the start of their own turn.
+But it's not used with Stimhack, so that the opponent DOES take damage if you end their run for them
+* with the hidden triggers (function: autoscriptOtherPlayers()), this checks to see if the card which has just activated a trigger, must have the same or opposing controller as the card who is being triggered.
+(For example an effect like "Gain 1 credit when you install a card" needs to have the "-byMe modulator, so that the opponent's installation don't trigger the effect.

 #### -AutoTargeted